amurumanasa/Android-Attendance-App-master/README.md

 Java
 # For  More  references
- 	Demo  of  our  project  is  added.
+ 	Demo and Output Screenshots of  our  project  is  added.